JavierDevs/auto_clicker/README.txt

-You will need appJar, pyautogui, and keyboard modules
+You will need appJar, pyautogui, keyboard modules